Universal Studios Singapore: Former attractions

 The boat façade that housed Madagascar: A Crate Adventure.

 Madagascar

 Madagascar was inspired by the DreamWorks Animation franchise of the same name.
-The zone featured a tropical jungle theming as well as two rides.
-The majority of this land closed on 27 March 2022, with the exception of the carousel King Julien's Beach Party-Go-Round, which closed later that year, and was re-themed and re-decorated with Despicable Me characters.
+The area featured a tropical jungle theming as well as two rides.
+Character appearances included Alex, Gloria, King Julien, Skipper, Kowalski, Rico and Private.
+The majority of this area closed on 27 March 2022, with the exception of the carousel King Julien's Beach Party-Go-Round, which closed later that year, and was re-themed and re-decorated with Despicable Me characters.
 The attraction reopened as Buggie Boogie in 2025.
-Character appearances included Alex, Gloria, King Julien, Skipper, Kowalski, Rico and Private.